pattonsgirl/CEG2350/docs/Labs/Lab04/LabTemplate.md

    - Justification of preference for this use case:
 - Command to create link:
 - Notes about permissions modified:
-- How you tested that you can run `tt` from anywhere on filesystem:
+- How you tested that you can run `ft` from anywhere on filesystem:
-- How you tested that other users can run `tt`:
+- How you tested that other users can run `ft`:

 ## Extra Credit

-Note here *what* you did to the script for the extra credit and provide additional demonstrations.
+Note here *what* you did to the script for the extra credit and provide additional demonstrations or user guide updates similar to Part 2.

 ## Citations